-With technology permeating every part of modern life, it’s only fitting that employee scheduling should get an overhaul.
-After all, there were 77.2 million hourly workers in the United States as of 2014.
-They made up a massive 58.7% of all salaried and hourly workers.
+With technology a core part of everyday life, it’s only fitting that employee scheduling uses modern technology as well.
+After all, there were 82.3 million hourly workers in the United States in 2019.
 The process to get these millions of workers scheduled has been arduous historically.
-But lately developments in employee scheduling have made it easier to make and distribute schedule.
-These are the first steps to making sure that their businesses are always well staffed.
+But lately developments in employee scheduling have made it easier to make and distribute schedules.

-Modern employee scheduling takes into account the mobile-first direction that the US is heading towards.
-With 68% of adult Americans owning smartphones toward the end of 2015, it simply makes sense to meet employees on the mobile platforms where they’re already engaged.
-Similarly, when managers have the ability to make schedules and changes on the fly from their mobile devices, that ease of use certainly improves their daily workflow.
+Free employee scheduling software like Homebase takes into account the mobile-first direction that the US is heading in.
+Homebase allows managers to make schedules and changes on the fly from their mobile devices, and that certainly improves their daily workflow.

-In this guide we’re going to go over the five main aspects that make up the modern employee scheduling experience for businesses of all sizes and all types, from local counter-service restaurants to big chain stores to hospitals and nonprofits.
-No matter what kind of business, new ways to schedule your employees are here, and they can save you a tremendous amount of time.
+In this guide we’ll walk through the five main aspects that make up the modern employee scheduling experience for businesses of all sizes and all types.
+No matter what kind of business, new ways to schedule your employees are here and can save you a lot of time.

 Collecting Availability for Employee Scheduling

 There are two ways to do this.
-First for employees with a set schedule, managers can note their availability so that they know which employees they can count on each day.
-On the other hand, an employee without a set schedule can give their preferred days, hours, and also indicate when they would like a day off.
+For employees with a set schedule, managers can note their availability so that they know which employees they can count on each day.
+On the other hand, an employee without a set schedule can give their preferred days and indicate when they would like a day off.

-The bottom line here is that managers need to know when they can count on certain employees with minimal back-and-forth.
-They also need all the information in one place to ensure they complete their employee scheduling quickly and accurately—without having to check numerous text threads, emails, or fumbling through post-its.
+Managers need to know when they can count on certain employees with minimal back-and-forth.
+They also need all the information in one place to ensure they complete their employee scheduling quickly and accurately.

 Now that you know who is available, the next step is to figure out how many employees you’ll need.
 If you have a smaller business, you might have a good understanding of your scheduling needs because they’re fairly consistent.
 But the bigger your staff, the more complicated it might be.

-That’s why data is your friend when it comes to modern employee scheduling.
+That’s why data is your friend when it comes to a free online scheduling tool.
 Knowing how many employees you had on staff that particular day in past years gives you insight into what might work this time around.
-But maybe (hopefully!) your business has grown since last year.
-If your average number of employees working each day has gone up, that should also be a factor in how you determine how many employees you’ll need on site.

-However you choose to complete your forecasting, the benefit of doing it correctly can’t be overstated.
+However you choose to complete your forecasting, doing it correctly is very important.
 By having the right staff on hand when you need them, your business runs smoother, you reduce the need for overtime, and you don’t have to be frantic when you’re up to your ears in an unexpected rush.
-On the flipside, you also don’t want to end up overstaffed when business is uncharacteristically slow.
-Either way, making data a part of labor forecasting helps you save money and streamline the employee scheduling process.

 Once you get all the data you need from employees and through business trends, it’s time to get to work.